mdkp-hsg/Learn-Khasi-Website/_pages/features.md

 ### Points

 Points are earned when you add a new word/sentence or when a user up vote your word/sentence.
-You earn +10 Points when a user up votes your word/sentence and you get -5 points when a user down vote or report your word/sentence.
+You earn +10 Points when a user up votes on your word/sentence and you get -5 points when a user down vote or reports your word/sentence.

 The more points you earn, the higher you reach towards upgrading to a new level.